 In the past NBF have required that all teams from 10th grade up to 19th grade provide a qualified referee to adjudicate at least half a game every fixture.

-This means that all teams need to have someone that is at least Community Referee (CR) qualified.
+This means that all senior teams need to have at least three members of the team (preferably all members) that have at least a Community Referee (CR) qualification.

-We would really like to see all Youth players, Coaches and Managers from 14th Grade & above doing this course.
+We would really like to see all Youth players, Coaches and Managers from 14th Grade & above doing at least this course.

 This is about clubs recognising the benefit of their members having a better understanding not just of the rules of the game but how they should be applied to situations that arise and allowing safe play.

-The courses can be done online, so click on the link below to take you to the courses web page, where you will see the course needs to be completed by a set date.
+It's easy, as these courses can be done online and at home in your own time, so click on the link below to take you to the courses web page, where you can register for and access the course.

 The game needs more neutral referees (including desparately needing more female referees) and it would be great to eventually provide a referee for every game played in the Nelson Bays.
 The level 1 referee courses are recommended for this.
 Again, most of the content is online, with a 3 hour face to face session on the date set for the course (the online component needs to be completed by this date).

 If you are interested in becoming a referee, whether to referee seniors, women, juniors, become a (club) Community referee or just learn the Laws of the Game, please click here for more info.